lsst/pipelines_lsst_io/getting-started/photometry.rst

 .. note:

   The processing in this part can be quite expensive and take a long time.
-  You can use the `-j <NUM>` argument to allow the processing to take more cores, if you have access to more than one.
+  You can use the `-j<num cores>` argument to allow the processing to take more cores, if you have access to more than one.

 Detecting sources in coadded images
 ===================================

 To start, detect sources in the coadded images to take advantage of their depth and high signal-to-noise ratio.
-The ``detection`` sub-pipeline is responsible for producing calibrated measurements from the input coadds.
+The ``detection`` subset is responsible for producing calibrated measurements from the input coadds.
 Detection is done on each band and patch separately.

 The resulting datasets are the ``deepCoadd_det`` detections and the ``deepCoadd_calexp`` calibrated coadd exposures.